PyThingy/bearded-octo-ironman/Spotkanie1/README.md

 Napisz funkcję, która zwraca kolejne potęgi dwójki.

-## Zadanie domowe
+## Zadanie domowe :runner:

 ### Enumerate

 Sprawdź co robi `zip`, `izip` i `count`.
-Napisz przy ich pomocy funkcję `enumerate`.
+Napisz przy ich pomocy swoją funkcję `enumerate`.

 ### List jump

-A non-empty zero-indexed array A consisting of N integers is given.
+A non-empty array A consisting of N integers is given.
-Each elements of the array can be treated as a relative pointer to another element in the array, that is, if A[K]=M than element A[K] points to the element A[K+M].
+Each element of the array can be treated as a relative pointer to another element in the array, that is, if A[K]=M than element A[K] points to the element A[K+M].

 The array defines a sequence of jumps of a pawn as follows:
 * initially, a pawn is located at element A[0];
-* on each jump a pawn moved from its current element to the destination element pointed by the current element;
+* on each jump a pawn moves from its current element to the destination element pointed by the current element;
-that is, if the pawn stands on element A[K] then it jumps to an element to pointed by A[K];
+that is, if the pawn stands on element A[K] then it jumps to an element pointed by A[K];
 * the pawn may jump forever of may jump out of the array.

 For example, consider the following array A: